 You get pulled in a million directions when building a product.
 Having a clear view of your company mission will help you put the right constraints in place for your team and move much faster.
 At Ramp, our singular focus on helping companies spend less guides our decisions and priorities every day.

 What do you need to prove with the limited amount of capital you have on hand to unlock the next stage of funding and growth?
-Thinking this way will help you hone in on your most important goals in light of constraints.
+Asking this question will help you hone in on your most important goals in light of constraints.

 Take the long view.
 Your goal is to maximize your ultimate enterprise value, not the value of a single round.
 Sometimes this means leaving capital on the table so you’re able to pull together the right team and create more upside for your investors and employees.